 Bond Oversight Committee

 The District will convene a Citizens’ Bond Oversight Committee to monitor the progress of the bond.
 The committee will meet quarterly and report back to the School Board on a regular basis as a measure of accountability.
-The first meeting will tentatively be in late March 2021.
-If you are interested in serving on the Bond Oversight Committee, please contact Superintendent Pinkerton.
+If you are interested in serving on the Bond Oversight Committee, please contact the Superintendent.

 Bond Project Scope

 Repair and update district facilities